Expert tips to curb emotional eating

 Have you ever had such an emotionally draining day that your first thought when you get home is to work your way through copious amounts of your favourite sweet food?
 We’ve all been there.

 Picture a rom-com or any film with that typical break-up scene.
 What do you see?
 The main character wrapped in a blanket, sobbing into a tub of ice cream?
+Why is it that we associate our emotions with food, and how can we make sure that we aren’t overindulging for the sake of it?

 Our relationship with food starts from a young age - much like our habits [1].
 We may associate different foods with happiness, such as the association of ice cream and cake with a childhood birthday party.
-In some cases, parents may use food as a reward, however more recent studies have shown that using food as a reward can be associated with future negative relationships with food.
+In some cases, parents may use food as a reward, however, more recent studies have shown that using food as a reward can be associated with future negative relationships with food.

 These past experiences, on top of the cortisol that we release when stressed (a hormone that makes us crave sugary foods [2]), mean that over the years, we start to reward our bodies with foods that we believe make us feel better emotionally.